cocos/cocos-tutorial-taxi-game/README.md

 - [17 episodes of video tutorials](https://space.bilibili.com/491120849/channel/detail?cid=116585)
 - Download [Cocos Creator 3D](https://www.cocos.com/creator3d)

 We appologize that the editor & video tutorial are only in Chinese today.
-Their English version are being developed, and will come out sooner.
+Their English version are being developed, and will come out soon.